The Best Off Road Lights of 2018!

 Of course, the most important part of any light bar is how bright it is and how well it projects its light.
 And in that regard, this light bar can’t be beaten.
 Rigid Industries’ patented “Specter Optics” design allows it to produce an intense beam with minimal wasted light.
 Its “Hyperspot” array is able to project a supremely focused beam, while the surrounding floodlights illuminate the road around you.

-This light bar is by far the least affordable product on this list.
-But for sheer quality and reliability, it has no match.
+All of the great features above result in this LED bar being the least affordable product on this list.
+But for sheer quality and reliability, it has earned the spot as the best off road lights.

 Pros and cons